dayton-outar/shillings/docs/README.md

 :bulb: People learn from each other.
 How can the product be designed so that people can learn from each other easily?
+ - Need an achievements and rewards system and live feed that shows percentage gains that person made as a social part of the system.
+This achievement feed item can be liked and commented by others (do we need a follow or friend request system)

 Notes left to take,